Technigo/application-remote-boot-camp/README.md

 ## 📆Important Dates
 The next program starts on August 18th 2020 and your last day to apply for an early bird price is March 30th.
 The official application period with regular pricing will be from April 27th to May 24th.

+## 🤝Payment and Pricing

+For those applying during the early bird period the boot camp fee is 49 000 SEK incl.
+VAT (59 000 SEK regular price).
+Payments are divided into two parts.
+Half, after accepting your seat, and the rest in the middle of the program.

 Start preparing already now with your employer for potential leave of absence.

 Good luck!